This post may contain affiliate links. Please read our disclosure for more info.

 Optimal Fertilization – Putting too much fertilizer into your soil is guaranteed to result in excess nutrients.
 You guessed it – the excess nutrients will be used by the weeds.

-Committing to a Weeding Schedule – Those who want to maintain a lush green lawn or a garden have to stick to a strict weeding schedule.
+Committing to a Weed Control Schedule – Those who want to maintain a lush green lawn or a garden have to stick to a strict weeding schedule.
 Always remember that containing weeds before they grow their roots is much easier than dealing with them later.
-Remember some people reckon that if your aerate your lawn this also helps.
+Remember some people reckon that if you aerate your lawn to prevent weed growth, it also helps.

 Although labor-intensive, controlling weeds physically is an integral part of the weed control strategy.
 Practice the following methods:

-Pulling Out the Weeds – How to get rid of weeds?
+Pulling Out the Weeds – How to kill weeds?
 Pull them out.
-It goes without saying that this is the most rudimentary approach of weed eradication.
+It goes without saying that this is the most rudimentary approach of weed control.
 Use gloves and do it when the ground is moist for more effectiveness.
 Push the best wheelbarrow around with you to put them in so you don’t have to go back and pick up the piles left around the lawn.